-I have also taught at both postgraduate and undergraduate levels at the London School of Economics and Political Science, University College London, Birkbeck College, and Imperial College London.
+I have taught at both postgraduate and undergraduate levels at Birkbeck College, Imperial College London, King’s College London, London School of Economics and Political Science, and University College London.

 Most of my current teaching is centred at King’s College London, where I co-convene the MA in Science and International Security in the Department of War Studies.
 I also act as the Dissertation Tutor in the Department of Global Health & Social Medicine, looking after the approximately 50 MSc students researching and writing their theses every year.
 Occasionally, I give external lectures.